1Password/scim-examples/aws-terraform/README.md

 ## Preparing

-Please ensure you've read through the [Preparing](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) document before beginning deployment.
+Please ensure you've read through [PREPARING.md](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) before beginning deployment.

 ## Deployment overview

+### Required Tools

+The minimum supported version of Terraform is `0.12.x`.

+You'll also want the `terraform` command line tools package for your operating system.

+### Instance Size

 For most installations, one `t3.micro` size instance will be adequate to serve Identity Provider requests.
-Ensure instance performance is monitored, and upgrade instance size if required.

-The minimum supported version of Terraform is `0.12.x`.

-You'll also want the `terraform` command line tools package for your respective system.
+We recommend enabling auto-scaling, but it is not strictly necessary.

 ### Optional Components

-* **AWS Key Management Service and Secrets Manager** - KMS Key is used to encrypt/decrypt Secrets Manager data, for example, session file and must be configured prior to deploying your 1Password SCIM infrastructure.
-The SCIM bridge has to know where to find the session file, so please refer to its documentation on how to set that up.
+* **AWS Key Management Service and Secrets Manager** - Key Management Service (KMS) key is used to encrypt/decrypt Secrets Manager data. `scimsession` file must be placed into the service prior to deploying your 1Password SCIM Bridge while using this service.
+Additionally, the SCIM Bridge has to know where to find the `scimsession` file, so please refer to the KMS/SM documentation on how to set that up.
 * **AWS S3 Bucket** - This can be used to store the terraform state file, load balancer logs, and so on.